14 College Event Ideas Students Will Actually Attend

 Put these college event ideas to good use today!

 Remember, always encourage businesses, event planners, and students to post about the events on social media.
-Create groups and promote events on Facebook, create catchy hashtags and fun photo opportunities for students to snap and post online.
-Run online contests with enticing prices and take advantage of social media engagement ” one of the primary communication methods for modern students.
+Create groups and promote events on Facebook, create catchy hashtags, and fun photo opportunities for students to snap and post online.
+Run online contests with enticing prizes and leverage social media engagement, one of the primary communication channels for modern students.
 When events wrap, follow up with students.
 Post-event engagement will ensure that you continue to come up with unique, compelling college event ideas.

 Up next, check out four tips to help university event planners succeed.